edmellum/react-workshop/comments/readme.md

 ## The TODO list

 There are only tests!
 Open the [Test HTML file](tests.html) to run them, your job is to make them pass.
+If in doubt it might be useful to read the tests in `tests.js`, I have commented the code in `comments.jsx` with hints however so you should start there.